COVID-19 lockdowns forced so many businesses to convert to remote offices, and the software developments to support this have been hugely successful.

 One of the great fantasies about working for yourself is this image of laying in bed casually checking emails, or filling in a spreadsheet from some tropical beach, and yes these things are possible and they do happen.
 However, those days (or more realistically, those moments) are far less appealing as you may think, and if you set yourself for that style of work, you are bound to have problems.

-Following on from our first point, whilst you should set up an office space, the ability to take your office with you is going to dramatically increase your ability to get things done, if you use it wisely.
+Following on from our first point, whilst you should set up an office space, the ability to take your office with you is going to dramatically increase your ability to get things done if you use it wisely.
 These days, just about anything can be completed online, whether it’s your bookkeeping and accounts or writing a report, you can access your work from any device anywhere.
-What’s more, most cloud based systems and programs also allow you to collaborate with other people, saving you the time wastage on sending, editing and sending.
+What’s more, most cloud-based systems and programs also allow you to collaborate with other people, saving you the time wastage on sending, editing and then re-sending.

 Familiarity with clients and understanding of yours and their strengths and weaknesses can result in manipulation into crossing the terms you’ve agreed on.
 This often takes the form of something called ‘mission creep’, a dangerous slippery slope where a contractor agrees to do something that is not part of the agreed terms, as a gesture of goodwill, or a demonstration of service and commitment.
 Before long, that ‘one thing’ has turned into late nights working to complete jobs with little or sometimes no return.